ederfranco23/angular-moment-locale-pt-br/README.md

 This is just a standalone alternative repository for angular-moment pt-br locale file.

+The oral files are here: [angular-moment](https://github.com/urish/angular-moment)

-Just run bower install angular-moment-locale-pt-br --save
+* Install: `bower install angular-moment-locale-pt-br --save`